AGRICULTURE AND LIFE SCIENCES Courses

 This course covers biological, chemical, and physical agents of foodborne diseases and provides a farm-to-fork perspective overview of food safety, including the fundamental principles, laboratory and analytical methods, risk assessment and hazard analysis, safe operations and technology, and food safety topics, issues, and regulations.
 Prerequisites: BI157, BI-157L, BI158, BI158L, BI124, BI124L, BI125, BI125L, BI110, BI110L, BI225, BI225L and AL342.

-AL–563 MGMT & RECYCLING OF ORGANIC WASTES
+AL–563 MGMT & RECYCLING OF ORGANIC WASTE

 FALL ONLY/ODD YEARS